Jonascone/foo_lifx/README.md

 * Enable/Disable
 * Brightness (%)
 * Offset (ms)
     * The length of audio visualised before communicating with the bulb
+    * Change this to affect smoothness
+* Delay (ms)
-    * Increase this to reduce latency
+    * Increase this to latency
 * Intensity
     * Normal/High/Very High/Maximum
     * Higher levels increase the overall brightness determined by the visualisation